wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 Why did the code end up like this?
 I can't really answer that as I have neither written or, with an emphasis on, maintained a standard library implementation.
 I see that the generic code that we have there today lead to less code to maintain and maybe the concept of swapping buffers of memcpy:able data is not something that `std::swap_ranges` isn't often used for but there is absolutely room for improvement here.

-Just having a top-level check for "can be moved via memcpy()" and have a plain for-loop in that case would generate faster code in debug-builds for all of us.
+Just having a top-level check for "can be moved via `memcpy()`" and have a plain for-loop in that case would generate faster code in debug-builds for all of us.
 But as stated, I have not worked on a standard library implementation nor have I maintained one (a "standard library" for a commercial, AAA game-engine however!) so I'm sure that I have missed lots of details here *¯\\_(ツ)_/¯*

 What rubs me the wrong way with this is that there is nothing in the spec of `std::swap_ranges` that say that it has to be implemented(!) generically for all underlying types.
 If the type can be moved with a `memcpy` it could be implemented by a simple loop (or even better something optimized!).

 This is code and APIs used by millions of developers around the world, all of them having less of a chance to use a debug-build to track down their hairy bugs and issues.
 I can see the logic behind "just have one implementation for all cases" and how that might make sense if you look at code from a "purity" standpoint but in this case there are such a huge amount of developers that are affected that imho that "purity" is not important at all in my mind.
 Your assignment as standard library developers should not be to write readable and "nice" code (or maybe it is and in that case that is not the right focus!) it is to write something that work well for all the developers using your code!
 And that goes for non-optizied builds as well!

-## Why the slow memcpy()

-// noticed that my memswaps was running faster than 2*memcpy.
-Can we write a faster memcpy as well?
-// Why can I do it faster with SSE/AVX... what did I miss?
-There must be a reason!

 ## A short note on codesize